peetuskytta/Jobdb-XYZ/README.md

 Authors: Asukava & Pskytta, Hive Helsinki students

 ### What?
-A Python web crawler / web app to search the database for IT job postings
+A Python web crawler / web app to search the database for IT job postings.

 ### What does it do?
 - crawls through a job listing website in search for job postings for